Matías Coselli: Career

-Coselli's career started with Deportivo Laferrere, having joined from San Lorenzo in 2002.
-He featured in the Primera C Metropolitana team's seniors for six years from 2008, making seventeen appearances for the club.
-During his time with the Greater Buenos Aires outfit, Coselli was loaned out on two occasions - to Primera D Metropolitana duo Centro Español and Lugano, netting six and nine goals respectively.
-In 2014, Coselli moved to fellow fifth tier team Central Ballester.
-Eight appearances followed.
-2015 saw Coselli join Deportivo Paraguayo.
-His stay lasted three seasons, as he scored fifteen in fifty.
+Coselli began his career with Deportivo Laferrere, after joining from San Lorenzo in 2002.
+He broke into the Primera C Metropolitana team's senior ranks for six years from 2008, making 17 appearances for the club.
+During his time with the Greater Buenos Aires outfit, he was loaned out twice - to Primera D Metropolitana duo Centro Español and Lugano, netting six and nine goals respectively.
+In 2014, Coselli moved to the fellow fifth tier team Central Ballester, where he made eight appearances.
+The following year, he signed with Deportivo Paraguayo.
+His stay there lasted three seasons, as he scored fifteen in fifty.

-On 30 June 2017, Coselli agreed terms with Victoriano Arenas.
+On 30 June 2017, Coselli agreed to terms with Victoriano Arenas.
 Nineteen goals arrived in his opening campaign, as they won promotion as champions to Primera C Metropolitana in 2017–18.
 He followed that up with twelve further goals in tier four, which led to Coselli's departure to Primera B Metropolitana's Deportivo Español in January 2019.
 He made his debut on 1 February during a goalless draw against Tristán Suárez, with the forward appearing seven more times without netting in a season that concluded with relegation.
 Coselli joined Argentino in July 2019, scoring ten times in 2019–20.